SPEED0U/Scefra/README.md

 - In `user.cfg` add a line with `g_language =` and after the `=` write the language folder you downloaded (ex: `g_language = french_(france)`)
 - Save, start the game and enjoy!

+⚠️ - Currently crashes the game when opening contract manager

 More translations will come later.